Subscribe to The Weekly e-newsletter

 Rangelands Living Skin

-The Rangelands Living Skin project is an industry partnership designed in close collaboration with producers.
-The project focuses on regenerating the NSW rangelands to support production now and into the future.
+The Rangelands Living Skin is a four-year project linking farming families, scientists and other collaborators to evaluate cost-effective practices – chosen by producers – that focus on regenerating the NSW rangelands to support production now and into the future.

-The project aims to identify practical, cost-effective practices that deliver benefits for soil, plants, animals and people – the living skin of the rangelands.
+The project will create an evidence-base for helping widespread adoption of practices that benefit soil, plants, animals and people – the living skin of the rangelands.

 These are practices such as: